- Did you know that liver disease is often without symptoms?

 Boy that sucks.
 How can I get my liver tested?

 Sadly liver fibrosis production is mostly silent and there is no warning before it becomes serious.
 Doctors watch for elevated liver enzymes in blood tests and may do an occasional ultrasound.
 The unfortunate truth is that enzymes aren't usually elevated until significant damage is done and an ultrasound doesn't give any warning until the liver is at least 30% fat.
 If you are overweight you can assume that you are accumulating fat in your liver but screening tests are limited.
 Once fibrosis begins to form a specialized ultrasound called Fibroscan can detect those changes in the liver.
-In these videos doctors discusses the liver and Fibroscan.
-The first is only 2:33 so a quick overview.

-If all of that isn't enough, here is a clinical lecture which goes into detail on liver disease diagnosis and the use of Fibroscan.
+Here is a clinical lecture which goes into detail on liver disease diagnosis and the use of Fibroscan.
 It is excellent but is an hour long.